1Computer1/myriad/README.md

 ## Running

-- Make sure the configuration is filled out, see `config.dhall` for an example
+- Make sure the configuration is filled out, see `config.example.dhall` for an example
-- Run `myriad --config path/to/config.dhall`
+- Run `myriad --config /path/to/config.dhall --languages /path/to/languages/`

 ## Endpoints